Neely Prize 2021

-The Church of Ireland Historical Society is pleased to announce that our postgraduate essay prize is open for 2018!
+The Church of Ireland Historical Society is pleased to announce that our postgraduate essay prize is open for 2019!
 The winner of the W. G. Neely Prize will receive €150.
 His/her essay, moreover, will be considered for publication by Ireland’s premier history journal, Irish Historical Studies.
-The candidate with the best essay will also be expected to present his/her paper at the Society’s conferences in Armagh or Dublin in 2022 (pandemic permitting!!) and write a short blog about the essay on the Society’s website.
+The candidate with the best essay will also be expected to present his/her paper at either of the Society’s conferences in Armagh or Dublin in 2022 (pandemic permitting!!) and write a short blog about the essay on the Society’s website.

 The W. G. Neely Prize is named in honour of the Society’s founder.
 It provides an excellent opportunity for postgraduate students to promote their work that considers aspects of the Church of Ireland.
 The prize is open to students pursuing a major research thesis in Ireland or abroad.
 Candidates interested in submitting an essay may write on any topic of their choosing relating to the history of the Church of Ireland.